labrosb/full-stack-search/README.md

 ### Write-up : Dataset Observations

 **Hotels:**
 - The naming conventions could be improved.
 Some keys use snake_case while others do not.
-It would be best if all keys followed the same pattern, preferably **not camelCase**, to avoid confusion and potential mistakes, as well as to prevent the need to map the response to a front-end-friendly format.
+For consistency, it would be best if all keys followed the same pattern, preferably **not camelCase**, to eliminate the need to map the response to a frontend friendly format.

-- The `chain_name` contains both "No chain" values and empty strings (`''`).
-It would be better if these were normalized to a common pattern.
-Empty values are preferred because "No chain" would need explicit handling for certain cases (e.g., a search term containing "No chain" would return hotels labeled as such).
+- The `chain_name` contains both `'No chain'` values and empty strings (`''`).
+These could be normalized to a common pattern.
+Empty values are preferred, because `'No chain'`values need explicit handling for certain cases (e.g: a search term containing "No chain", or a substring of it, would include also registrations with `chain_name: 'No chain'` in the results).

 - The `state` field sometimes refers to an actual state (e.g., in the US), while in other cases it refers to a district or the city itself, and at times it is empty.
 This inconsistency could lead to logical errors.